TombstoneTumbleweedArt/import-ply-as-verts/README.md

 ### Preamble
 As of Blender 4.0 the original Python PLY import/export will be deprecated for the new C++ modules.
 These modules are a great deal faster (at the moment) but nowhere near as source-friendly as Python.
-Due to the flexible nature of the PLY format compatibility with Blender has remained an issue.
+Due to the flexible nature of the PLY format, compatibility with Blender has remained an issue.
 Our open-source Python Addon is currently the most compatible and flexible option for nonstandard models such as point clouds.

 #### Thanks to Ms. Katherine Jarvis for the Attribute Parser!
 Your Python Karate is strong.